 While popular, this course can prove too intense for some people.
 You can cover all the material but you must study each evening and risk studying with the effects of residual alcohol in your blood from the tasting that day (even when spitting, the body absorbs alcohol from your cheeks).
 We (Chris & Jane Scott) did of course spit when we did our WSET Level 3 over 5 consecutive days and it was tough.
 Best for those who are in a hurry and can give 100% focus to the course.
 Make sure before the course you have read the entire text book and have done most of your study before starting the course.

 This is the ThirtyFifty preferred way of presenting the Level 3 course material.
 The WSET recommend that you study for a minimum of 84 hours study to successfully complete the full programme.
-The hours will usually be a combination of tutored study and private study time.
+The hours will usually be a combination of tutored study and private, home study time.
 They recommend the teaching delivery time is not less than 28 hours.
-ThirtyFifty's course timings are from 8.45am to 5.30pm on 5 Saturdays or Mondays, once a week with the exam on the afternoon of Day 6.
+ThirtyFifty's course timings are from 8.45am to 5.30pm on 6 Saturdays or Mondays, once a week with the exam on the afternoon of Day 6.

 Over 500 multi-choice & short written answer questions to help you pass the WSET L3 Award in Wines, available for £20.